microsoft/quick-authentication/docs/quick-authentication-reference.md

 `autoLogEvents` needs to be set (can be any value) for `logMsalEvents` take effect.

 ## Specifying the Quick Authenticaton initialization parameters
 The following parameters can be used to initialize Quick Authentication.
-They are supplied as data attributes of the `ms_auth_initialize div` in your HTML.
+They are supplied as data attributes of the `ms-auth-initialize div` in your HTML.
 You can also choose to supply them programmatically in your Javascript (Refer to [Data Type: InitConfiguration](#data-type-initconfiguration)).

 | Property                     | Value(s)                                                                      | Default value                 | Required | More info                                                                                                   |
 |------------------------------|------------------------------------------------------------------------------|:-----------------------------:|----------|-------------------------------------------------------------------------------------------------------|